joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 style of source run on a closely related architecture, and found that RAM I/O variation has a non-deterministic component.

-For **Assumption 2**: We rely on the hope that the complete set of SP 800-90B estimators (i.e., the non-IID track result) provides a reasonable lower bound for the min entropy produced by the noise source when all data is taken from a single selected sub-distribution.
+For **Assumption 2**: We rely on the complete set of SP 800-90B estimators (i.e., the non-IID track result) to provide a reasonable lower bound for the min entropy produced by the noise source when all data is taken from a single selected sub-distribution.
 In this analysis approach, we have reduced